-Growing up in Tennessee, I know plenty of people who enjoy hunting, shooting and killing a deer for the first time and consider it a significant event in their lives.
+Growing up in Tennessee, I know plenty of people who enjoy hunting.
+Many consider shooting and killing a deer for the first time to be a significant event in their lives.
 I would never enjoy or want to do it, but deer hunting is rather important to the homeostasis of the environment.

 Hunting helps stabilize the deer population, which in turn helps prevent overconsumption of the vegetation deer eat.
 The decrease in precipitation, which is attributed to (surprise) climate change, is slowing the growth of natural plants.

 The effect is felt worldwide, as seen in the 21 percent increase in the world’s population of people who have experienced acute food insecurity at crisis levels.
 Additionally, people living in just 10 countries (Afghanistan, the Democratic Republic of the Congo, Haiti, Ethiopia, Nigeria, Syria, Sudan, South Sudan, Pakistan and Yemen) make up for just under three-quarters of the reported 139 million people.